-- (a) Inviting business partners or potential business partners to attend unduly lavish events or attending such events at the invitation of business partners without an underlying business purpose is not consistent with the Group's commitment to conducting business with integrity. - (b) Corporate hospitality is only permissible under this policy if: - (i) it is reasonable and proportionate given its purpose; - (ii) the person providing the corporate hospitality also attends; - (iii) there is a genuine underlying business purpose, such as the development of general business relationships, the promotion of the Group's brands, or the explanation of the Group's services; - (iv) the provision or acceptance of hospitality would not, to the best of your knowledge, result in a contravention of either of the participating company's applicable policies / codes of conduct or in a breach of this policy; - (v) the provision or acceptance of hospitality would not result in a contravention of applicable anti-corruption and anti-bribery laws; and - (vi) there is no question that the corporate hospitality could possibly influence the commercial decisions of the Group or the employees or business partners of the participating company. - (c) Hospitality should generally be provided or accepted only where there will be an opportunity to discuss business matters. - (d) Hospitality should not normally be provided to the spouses/relatives of the Group's business contacts.
-If you wish to provide hospitality to a spouse/relative of a contact, you must obtain prior approval from the Compliance Officers. - (e) The provision of hospitality should not involve the Group paying for or reimbursing an attendee for air transportation or costly accommodation. - (f) Similarly, you should not accept offers of this type of hospitality, since it could give rise to the appearance that your judgement may be compromised (even if you believe that your judgement would not be compromised). - (g) You should always have regard to the value of hospitality with reference to reasonable value in the country concerned.

-5.4 Business Trips, Accommodation, Travel Expenses

-- (a) Where there is need for a customer or supplier to visit the Group to discuss specific business matters, such as attendance at a project meeting or workshop, this policy does not prevent the Group from reimbursing the attendee for the attendee's reasonable travel, accommodation and subsistence expenses. - (b) In such situations, the Group should reimburse the attendee's employer (i.e. the supplier or the customer) in a fully documented, transparent manner, rather than the attendee personally.

-5.5 Hospitality - Higher Risk Circumstances

-(a) The provision of hospitality at sensitive times poses particular risk for bribery purposes and an even higher standard of care than normal should be applied in such circumstances.
+- (a) Similarly, you should not accept an offer of hospitality from any person if you feel that an attempt is being made to influence you in an improper way or in a way that makes you feel uncomfortable. - (b) If there is any suggestion that you will be expected to show favour in return for the hospitality, or that it is hoped that you will show such favour, you must not accept the hospitality and report the matter immediately to the Compliance Officer. - 5.3 Hospitality Guiding Principles - (a) Inviting business partners or potential business partners to attend unduly lavish events or attending such events at the invitation of business partners without an underlying business purpose is not consistent with the Group's commitment to conducting business with integrity. - (b) Corporate hospitality is only permissible under this policy if: - (i) it is reasonable and proportionate given its purpose; - (ii) the person providing the corporate hospitality also attends; - (iii) there is a genuine underlying business purpose, such as the development of general business relationships, the promotion of the Group's brands, or the explanation of the Group's services; - (iv) the provision or acceptance of hospitality would not, to the best of your knowledge, result in a contravention of either of the participating company's applicable policies / codes of conduct or in a breach of this policy; - (v) the provision or acceptance of hospitality would not result in a contravention of applicable anti-corruption and anti-bribery laws; and - (vi) there is no question that the corporate hospitality could possibly influence the commercial decisions of the Group or the employees or business partners of the participating company. - (c) Hospitality should generally be provided or accepted only where there will be an opportunity to discuss business matters. - (d) Hospitality should not normally be provided to the spouses/relatives of the Group's business contacts.
+If you wish to provide hospitality to a spouse/relative of a contact, you must obtain prior approval from the Compliance Officer. - (e) The provision of hospitality should not involve the Group paying for or reimbursing an attendee for air transportation or costly accommodation. - (f) Similarly, you should not accept offers of this type of hospitality, since it could give rise to the appearance that your judgement may be compromised (even if you believe that your judgement would not be compromised). - (g) You should always have regard to the value of hospitality with reference to reasonable value in the country concerned. - 5.4 Business Trips, Accommodation, Travel Expenses - (a) Where there is need for a customer or supplier to visit the Group to discuss specific business matters, such as attendance at a project meeting or workshop, this policy does not prevent the Group from reimbursing the attendee for the attendee's reasonable travel, accommodation and subsistence expenses. - (b) In such situations, the Group should reimburse the attendee's employer (i.e. the supplier or the customer) in a fully documented, transparent manner, rather than the attendee personally. - 5.5 Hospitality Higher Risk Circumstances - (a) The provision of hospitality at sensitive times poses particular risk for bribery purposes and an even higher standard of care than normal should be applied in such circumstances.